oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   how should the sriov_numvfs update be sent to the vdsm?
         -   on the setupNetworks verb (by adding a nics dictionary to the setup networks parameters).
         -   on a new verb- updateSriovNumVfs.
             -   will it be possible to update the num of VFs on a PF that is used by the management network?
-(Alona should understand what dan meant when said that)
 *   Is applying MTU on VF supported by libvirt?
-(Ido)
 *   Setup networks gui- which option to choose 1 (editing sr-iov config of a nic on edit nic dialog) or 2 (tabed setup networks dialog)?
-(Nir- it it ok to choose option 1)
-*   migration with pci-passthrough (Ido- in the first stage- can it be block for pci passthrough and just support for macvtap?)
+*   migration with pci-passthrough (Nir- in the first stage- can it be block for pci passthrough and just support for macvtap?)
     -   instead of blocking migration in case the vm has pci-passthrough vnics, this marking can be tuned by the admin.
         -   if the admin requests migration despite the pci-passthrough type, Vdsm can auto-unplug the PCI device before migration, and plug it back on the destination.
         -   that would allow some kind of migration to guests that are willing to see a PCI device disappear and re-appear.
 *   should free/non-free VFs be reported by the vdsm on getVdsCaps?
-(Nir)
-    -   today just free vfs are reported?
-It is ok will have some kind of regression when stop reported the vfs at all?
-(Nir)
+    -   today just free VFs are reported.
+It is ok we'll have some kind of regression when stop reporting the VFs at all?
-    -   it it ok we won't have the possiblity to configure regualr network onVFs via setup networks?
-(Nir)
+    -   is it ok we won't have the possibility to configure regular networks on VFs via setup networks?
-        -   it also means we won't have the possiblity to configure management/display/migration network on VF.
-(Nit)
+        -   it also means we won't have the possibility to configure management/display/migration networks on VFs.
-*   VM QoS (Should we care about this in the first stage?)
+*   VM QoS
     -   virtio
         -   can the regular vm qos can be applied on the vnic?
-(Ido)
             -   If not a bugzilla should be opend to libvirt.
-(Ido)
     -   pci-passthrough
         -   ip link has vlan-qos and tx rate for VFs.
 Does it really work?
-*   port mirroring (Should we care about this in the first stage?)
+*   port mirroring (Nir- Should we care about this in the first stage?)
     -   is it relevant in case of VFs (virtio or pci-passthrough)?
-*   Does all the VM's os supported by oVirt have driver to support SR-IOV?
-(Nir)
+*   Does all the VM's OSs supported by oVirt have driver to support SR-IOV?
-*   IOMMU (Alona- Martin Polednik)
+*   IOMMU
     -   is it mandatory for SR-IOV to be supported on a host?
     -   how dows IOMMU groups effect scheduling?